WIC in Vermont

 1. Schedule an appointment.

-You can download and print the WIC Enrollment Form to bring to your appointment.
-You will also need to bring proof of income, residency, and identification to your appointment.
+Download and print the WIC Enrollment Form to bring to your appointment.
+You will also need to bring identification for family members applying and, income and residency proof to your appointment.

 2. Complete a Health and Nutrition Questionnaire for each applicant.

-You can download the forms below, ask your district office to mail them to you, or complete them at your appointment..
+Download the forms below, ask your district office to mail them to you, or complete them at your appointment.

 - Prenatal Women